syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 {% endtabs %}

-# How to Perform the Operation while longpressing the dateCell
+# How to Perform the Operation while long pressing the dateCell

 `OnDateCellHolding` event returns the long pressed date along with the SfCalendar it carries.
 Using this event user can perform operation while long pressing the date.